carolinabaptist/AI-Learning-Lab/README.md

 </div>
 <br>
 <div align="justify">
 To update the scoreboard, press 1 to give a point to team/player 1 and press 2 to give a point to player 2.
 There are currently 3 rounds.
+In addition, to proceed to the final explanation, press the End button and then click Continue until you reach the end.
 </div>
 <br>
 <div align="justify">